jdgenes/interactive-sort/README.md

 I made this after looking around for a program that would do something in a similar way, and couldn't find one.
 The purpose of this program is to emphasize using a single keystroke after being shown an image to speed up the process of organizing images, and to avoid hassle of double clicking, or clicking-and-dragging.
 ##
+#### Usage
+Just download and run the python script with python3, then use the arrow keys and enter to navigate.
+##
 #### Development

 Contributions are welcome!
 This is the first draft of this program, rough but usable.